 After a long weekend of springlike weather (teaser) and sun, my next dessert creation was inspired by the majestic butterflies in our yard!
-Butterfly cupcakes are the next best thing!
+Mary Berry's Butterfly fairy cakes are the next best thing!

 A moist vanilla cupcake that is filled with either Jam or frosting, and topped with homemade whipped cream.

 The butterfly wings are placed on top of the whipped cream (top of cupcake cut in half) and dusted with confectioner's sugar.
 This kiddie inspired cupcake is magnificent!

 Where did the butterfly fairy cake come from?

 These cupcakes are a UK favorite and a staple at children's birthday parties.
 They are also known as Mary Berry's fairy cakes.
 Only a small amount of frosting is used and the butterfly design is not detailed.